Ricaidito/Ricaidito/README.md

-# Hey there, I am Ricardo Arturo🫂
+# Hey there, I am Ricardo Arturo!

 ## I'm a Dominican software developer and systems engineering student who likes technology and learning new things...